 It is good practice to have a brief follow up meeting after 6 months to ensure that progress is being made in relation to the objectives which have been set and to make any changes which may be required.

-We have a commitment to evaluate the Annual Review process and members of staff are encouraged to complete the Evaluation Form which is included as the final section of the Annual Review Documentation.
+We have a commitment to evaluate the Annual Review process and members of staff are encouraged to complete the Evaluation Form.

 Annual Review Training